 At St. Paulinus Primary School:

-Children take part in 2 hours of Physical education, school sports or physical activity every week, which takes place both indoors, in our school hall, as well as outdoors on the playground and playing fields.
-Year 4 also take part in weekly swimming lessons for six months which are held at Dewsbury Swimming Baths.
+Children take part in 2 hours of Physical education, school sports or physical activity every week, which takes place both indoors, in our school hall and dance studio, as well as outdoors on the playground and playing fields.
+Year 5 also take part in weekly swimming lessons for six months which are held at Dewsbury Sports Centre (lessons have been currently suspended until further notice – September 2023).
 The programme includes water confidence, safety and stroke technique.
-Key Stage 1 children take part in; dance, games, athletics and gymnastics.
-Key Stage 2 children take part in; dance, games, swimming, athletics and gymnastics.
+Our long term plan below shows the skills our children focus on in their Physical Education lessons.

 What does PE teaching look like?